theogbrand/PocketFlow-Tutorial-Cursor/README.md

+TODO:
+* Run this with Visual Inputs
+* See if can work with Distilled R1 models
+* Include custom tools from Cantor

 <h1 align="center">Build Cursor with Cursor</h1>

 Cursor is cool!
 But what if we use it to build an open-source, customizable AI coding agent?
 We’ll develop a “Cursor Agent” that writes, reviews, and refactors code—right within Cursor itself.
 It’s meta, it’s moddable, and it’s powered by the power of Cursor.
 Let’s build Cursor…with Cursor.